Friday, July 31, 2009

 I can't believe all the room and space I have on my desk!
 Heck, my desk is looking too big now!

 My next step is to get my hands on a magic stick, as I like to call it.
 Wonder Boy insists it is a Bluetooth USB dongle.
-The magic stick will allow me to print on the Snack King's printer.
+The magic stick will allow me wireless access to the printer.
 Ain't technology grand!

 Friday, July 24, 2009